krishnachaitanya7/OpenGL_Assignments/README.md

 - Fire using particle System when super cub erupts into flames
 - Fog

-This final update also addresses Prof's comments if the super cub can fly backwards
+This final update also addresses Prof's comments if the super cub can fly backwards.